 “Avoid mixing retinoids and retinol-based serums with benzoyl peroxide,” Dr. Robinson advises.
 “Doing so can cause irritation and also counteract each other’s effects.”
 Similarly, she says you should avoid layering vitamin C and retinol serums—unless they’re formulated together—to avoid irritation.

 All things considered, Dr. Robinson recommends “finding one with both actives you want, so you know it’s formulated in the right way to limit to one product.”

 Apply serum after cleansing and before moisturizing.
 If you follow a more advanced regimen, apply it after toning and spraying a facial mist, yet before creams and other occlusives.
 (When in doubt, a general rule of thumb is to apply products from thinnest to thickest consistency.)

 As Dr. Robinson advised earlier, if you’re layering serums, you can use one in the morning and the other at night.
 You may also find that you prefer to rotate them on a daily basis.

 In terms of how often you should use it daily, follow the instructions on the package or as advised by your dermatologist.

 If you have a major skincare goal, there’s a great chance that serum can significantly help you achieve it.

-It’s worth mentioning that they tend to be on the pricier side, since they have higher concentrations of active ingredients.
-However, once you find the best serum(s) for you, you’ll likely find that beautiful skin, as well as the confidence that results from it, are priceless.
+It’s worth mentioning that since they have higher concentrations of active ingredients, they tend to be on the pricier side.
+However, once you find the best serum(s) for you, you’ll likely find that beautiful skin—as well as the confidence that results from it—are priceless.